 Insurance.
 This is one of, if not the most important benefit that a company can provide.

 This section can make or break a contract for a potential employee, so it’s crucial that you check what types of insurance your future company is offering.
-For CyberConnect2 employees, they receive the following through the company social insurance plan:
+CyberConnect2 employees receive the following through the company social insurance plan*:

 Return to Japan Life Hacks main page.